davelively14/locorum/README.md

   - ADJ: BackendSys.Helpers -> when "no_results" triggers, have it persist a no_result with "no_result" reason
   - ADJ: ResultCollectionView -> added no_results: render_many(c.no_results, Locorum.NoResultView, "no_result.json")
   - ADD: NoResultView -> created a render/3 function "no_result.json" to return no_results in JSON format
+  - ADJ: BackendSys.Helpers -> when broadcasting no_results with reason :no_result

 ### v0.4.3
 - Fixed csv upload to account for new format